More About Smart recovery

 How does SMART Recovery work?

-- We present social, emotional and practical support by building cognitive and coping skills as well as a sense of community.
+- We present social, emotional and practical peer support by building cognitive skills and provide a sense of community.

-- Support problem solving and action planning (each participant works towards an individualised seven-day plan)
+- we provide problem solving and action planning (each participant works towards an individualised plan)

-- Support practical cognitive restructuring and grow flexible thinking
+- we Support practical cognitive restructuring and encourage flexibility in our approach and our thinking.

-- Build and expand social networks beyond addiction service-related settings/reduce social isolation
+- we Build and expand social networks beyond addiction service-related settings and encourage meeting attendance to reduce social isolation.

 Who accesses SMART Recovery?

-SMART Recovery meetings are held across over 25 countries, supporting more than an estimated one million participants.
+SMART Recovery is a global community of 3000 mutual-support meetings serving in over 35 countries, supporting more than an estimated one million participants.